 You finally found the perfect gift for your partner.
-You’ve snuck it through the door under your jacket and tucked it away safely in a suitcase in the closet.
+You’ve snuck it through the door under your jacket and tucked it away safely in your underwear drawer.
 They’ll never find it.
 Yet, after all that tiptoeing around, it’s your budget that gives you away!
-We’ve got a few tricks to protect your sneaking and to prevent YNAB from spoiling the surprise when you’re giving gifts and sharing a budget.
+We’ve got a few tricks to protect your sneaky plans and to prevent YNAB from spoiling the surprise when you’re hiding gifts in plain sight among the purchases in your shared budget.

-Here’s how to preserve the gift-giving mystique for people who share a budget.
-These ideas fall into two groups: illusionist tricks and creative accounting.
+These ideas for preserving the gift-giving mystique fall into two groups: illusionist tricks and creative accounting.

 These creative ideas pull out the invisibility cloak at the point of purchase.
 You erase the trail of breadcrumbs before they even form.